Butte, Montana: Demographics

 Per the 2019 American Community Survey, the average household size was 2.24 persons, 6.0% of the population is under the age of 5, 20.1% under the age of 18, and 18.7% are 65 years of age or older.
 49.3% of residents were female.
-From 2015–2019, the median income for a household in the city was $45,797, and 17.3% of families were below the poverty line.
+From 2015 to 2019, the median income for a household in the city was $45,797, and 17.3% of families were below the poverty line.

-While some sources state that Butte had a peak population of nearly 100,000 around 1920, there is no documentation to corroborate this, though it has been reasoned by local journalists based on city directory data.
-The city's population sank continually to a minimum around 1990 and has stabilized since then; the apparent jump in the 1980 census was due to the city's consolidation with all of Silver Bow County except Walkerville.
+Some sources say that Butte had a peak population of nearly 100,000 around 1920, but no documentation corroborates this, though it has been reasoned by local journalists based on city directory data.
+The city's population sank to a minimum around 1990 and has stabilized since then; the apparent jump in the 1980 census was due to the city's consolidation with all of Silver Bow County except Walkerville.

 Economy

-As a mining boomtown, Butte's economy has historically been powered by its copious mining operations which were economical driving forces from the late-nineteenth century into the late-twentieth century.
-Silver and gold were initially the primary metals mined in Butte, but the abundance of copper in the area would further invigorate the local economy with the advent of electricity, which created a soaring demand for the metal.
-After World War I, Butte's mining economy experienced a downward trend that continued throughout the twentieth century, until mining operations ceased in 1985 with the closure of the Berkeley Pit.
+As a mining boom town, Butte's economy was historically powered by its copious mining operations.
+Silver and gold were initially the primary metals mined in Butte, but the abundance of copper in the area further invigorated the local economy with the advent of electricity, which created a soaring demand for the metal.
+After World War I, Butte's mining economy experienced a downward trend that continued throughout the 20th century, until mining operations ceased in 1985 with the closure of the Berkeley Pit.
 Over the course of its history, the city's mining operations generated over $48 billion worth of ore, making it for a time the richest city in the world.

-Much of the city's economy post-millennium has been focused in energy companies (such as the Renewable Energy Corporation and NorthWestern Energy) and healthcare.
-In 2014, NorthWestern Energy constructed a $25-million facility in uptown Butte.
+Much of the city's economy since 2000 has been focused in energy companies (such as the Renewable Energy Corporation and NorthWestern Energy) and healthcare.
+In 2014, NorthWestern Energy constructed a $25-million facility in uptown.

 Government

 Local government

 In 1977, Butte consolidated with Silver Bow County, becoming a consolidated city-county.
 It operates under a city-county government.
 The office of the mayor was eliminated.
 Mario Micone was the last mayor of Butte.
-In 1977, Micone became the first Chief Executive of Butte-Silver Bow County.
+In 1977, he became the first Chief Executive of Butte-Silver Bow County.

 Politics

 Politically, Butte has historically been a Democratic stronghold, owing to its union legacy.
-Likewise, Silver Bow County has historically been one of the strongest Democratic bastions in Montana.
+Likewise, Silver Bow County has historically been one of Montana's strongest Democratic bastions.
 In 1996, Haley Beaudry became the first Republican to represent Butte in the state legislature since 1950.
-In 2010, Max Yates was the next Butte Republican elected to the legislature; however, neither Beaudry or Yates were re-elected.
+In 2010, Max Yates was the next Butte Republican elected to the legislature; neither Beaudry nor Yates was reelected.
 In 2014, Butte became the third city in Montana to pass an anti-discrimination ordinance protecting LGBT residents and visitors from discrimination in employment, housing and public accommodations.